-EthicsNet, a non-profit, is building a community with the purpose of co-creating examples of nice behaviours, to help socialise A.I.
+EthicsNet, a non-profit, is building a community with the purpose of co-creating examples of nice behaviours (such as social norms), to help socialise A.I.

 Datasets such as Fei-Fei Li's ImageNet have enabled the recent expansion in capability of machine intelligence in powerful new ways that otherwise would be impossible.
 Bring prosocial requires learning the preferences of others.
 We need a mechanism to reach those preferences to machines.